-2014 Equity Grants
+2015 Equity Grants

-In accordance with our non-employee director compensation policy described above, we made an automatic initial grant to Mr. Schnee as a result of his first joining the board of directors in August 2014.
-We also made automatic continuing grants to each of our other non-employee directors as a result of their continuing on the board of directors through our annual general meeting in 2014.
-All options granted to non-employee directors during 2014 were granted under the 2007 Directors Plan and all RSU awards granted during 2014 were granted under the 2007 Plan.
+In accordance with our non-employee director compensation policy described above, we made automatic continuing grants to each of our nonemployee directors as a result of their continuing on the board of directors through our annual general meeting in July 2015, which continuing grants were comprised of an option to purchase 3,415 ordinary shares and an RSU award covering 1,310 ordinary shares.
+All options granted to non-employee directors during 2015 were granted under the 2007 Directors Plan and all RSU awards granted during 2015 were granted under the 2007 Plan.